Agent of S.T.Y.L.E. – Black Widow Keeps It Classy

 Claire Voyant (yes, that was actually her name) appeared in 1940 as the Black Widow.
 She has nothing to do with the character Claire Voyant who appeared in comic strips from 1943 to 1948.
 This Claire, AKA the Black Widow, wore a pretty typical Golden Age outfit: what seems to be a one-piece swimsuit with a symbol on it, accompanied by boots and cape.
 She was what we’d call an anti-hero, in that she fought evil with morally questionable methods and motives.
 She hunted down evildoers and killed them without mercy because she was a “human tool of Satan.”

 You see, Claire used to be a medium.
 Possessed by the Devil, she cursed a family, which ended in their deaths.
 She was then killed herself by one of the family members and wound up in Hell.
 Then the Devil decided to have her return to Earth as the Black Widow, with the power to kill with a touch (which also left them with a Black Widow brand).
-After avenging her own death, it was her job to send evil people to Hell before they might repent and change their ways.
+After avenging her own death, it was her job to send evil people to Hell before they might repent and change their ways, because the Devil’s a jerk like that.

 In more modern comics some have depicted Claire as an ally of other Golden Age heroes of Timely Comics (which became Marvel), but she never actually met any during the old days.
 The recent comic book series The Twelve has given her an altered origin where she made a deal with the Devil to get supernatural powers so she could avenge the death of her sister.
 This comic also depicted Claire as a reluctant instrument of vengeance who cried over her victims, even if they were evil.
 She had the original basic outfit but later was seen in an armor-like suit decorated by webbing.
 The webbing breast cups are… odd to me.